MTV (France)

-MTV France is a French pay-television channel Focused on youth.
-The channel was mainly based in Paris and owned by Viacom CBS.
-In 2025, it is planned to release new French Music on the MTV channel.
+MTV France is a French pay-television channel operated by Paramount Networks EMEAA.
+It was launched as MTV Networks Europe began to further localise its brand throughout Europe.
+MTV France (previously MTVF) was launched on 20 June 2000.
 It is also distributed in Switzerland (Romandie), Monaco and Francophone Africa.

 Its headquarters are at Paramount Networks EMEAA in Madrid with a local office at MTV Networks France in Neuilly-sur-Seine.